-For years, we’ve referred to them casually as “shades.”
-For sure, that nickname reflects the laid-back, cool vibe that goes along with sunglasses.
-And for many, they mean fashion, not health.
+For years, we’ve casually referred to sunglasses as “shades” - a nickname that reflects the laid-back, cool vibe that goes along with the look of sunglasses.
+After all, for many, sunglasses represent fashion, not health.

 The doctor adds, “Because both conditions can threaten healthy vision, I recommend wearing sunglasses on sunny days year-round.
 Plus, you’ll experience better night vision when you wear sunglasses on sunny days.”

-There are a few key things to look for when picking the right pair of shades for you.
-Says Dr. Cohen: “When buying sunglasses, make sure they carry a consumer-protection label stating they’re 99-100% UV-absorbent, or provide UV absorption up to 400 nanometers (nm).
+There are a few key things to look for when picking the right pair of sunglasses.
+“When buying sunglasses,” says Dr. Cohen, “make sure they carry a consumer-protection label stating they’re 99-100% UV-absorbent, or provide UV absorption up to 400 nanometers (nm).

 “Once you’ve eliminated the threat from UV light, you can focus on other issues, such as reducing glare and choosing a tint that will allow you to control the degree of brightness reaching your eyes.”

-Here’s a rundown of other things to consider when picking the perfect pair:
+Here’s a rundown of other things to consider when picking the perfect pair of sunglasses:

 Visit a VSP eye care professional for a wide selection of sunglasses and lens options.